quintel/documentation/laptop_setup.md

 - Install git up.
 It's the bomb. `gem install git-up`

 ### RSA keys
-- Generate new RSA keys for your own computer `ssh-keygen -t RSA -C "yourname@quintel.com"` (decide for yourself whether or not you would like to use a passphrase)
+- Generate new RSA keys for your own computer `ssh-keygen -t rsa -C "yourname@quintel.com"` (decide for yourself whether or not you would like to use a passphrase)
 - Put your own `config` in your `~/.ssh` directory